swapagarwal/new-kids-in-browserland/template/md/intersection-observer/PITCHME.md

 - This API allows you to fire a callback function when an element enters the viewport (user's visible area of a web page).
 @ulend

+Note:

+So, have you ever written JavaScript to enable infinite scrolling or to lazy-load images that appear below the fold?

+If you're like me, you did this by listening for scroll events and requesting an element's `scrollTop` property or calling `getBoundingClientRect()` on an element.
+You forced the browser to stop everything and repeatedly recalculate the layout.
+You suffered.
+Your users suffered.
+It was a dark time.

+Guess what?
+The dark times are over!
+Introducing the glorious Intersection Observer API...

+The Intersection Observer API is a relatively new web API that provides easy-to-use, efficient tools for detecting changes to a DOM element's visibility within the browser viewport or within another element.
+No more reflow.
+No more suffering.
+None.

 ---

 ### Demo